josenbaugh/12tdds/day9/README.md

 write a test that displays this behavior and fails, then just call
 $game_state->next() when the player fails to get out of the penalty box.

-Before that thought I just realized that I should break out the exceptions so that when testing I can be sure I'm getting the correct exception not just any.
+Before that though I just realized that I should break out the exceptions so that when testing I can be sure I'm getting the correct exception not just any.